jajdp/Shenanibot-public/README.md

 `LEVEL_LIMIT_TYPE="active"`

+### Priority Mode
+This option allows you to change the default order in which levels will be played.
+(This order may still be affected by any configured channel point rewards.)

+The default `PRIORITY` mode is "fifo", meaning "first in first out" - level order is determined by order of submission.
+This mode does not prioritize levels for purposes of the !random command; it can pick levels in any order (subject to the rules for markers and channel point rewards).

+If `PRIORITY` is set to "rotation", then levels are divided into "rounds".
+A player can only add one level per round; additional submissions are automatically moved to future rounds.
+All levels from one round will be played before moving on to the next round.  (!next will follow a rotation, while !random will choose any level from the current round, subject to rules for markers and channel point rewards.)
+Note that configured channel point rewards could be used to add a level to the current round even though the player already has a level in the current round.

+`PRIORITY="fifo"

 ### Twitch Message Throttling
 If you want to limit the rate at which the bot sends twitch chat messages, you can enable this option.
 This can be useful to prevent an active chat (or potentially an attacker) from causeing the bot to spam or, in extreme cases, to be disconnected by Twitch anti-spam measures.